Ekumen-OS/andino/docker/README.md

 ./docker/run.sh --use_nvidia
 ```

-You can also try to set specific image and container names:
+You can also set specific image and container names:

 ```sh
 ./docker/run.sh --use_nvidia -i my_fancy_image_name -c my_fancy_container_name